-Unlocking the Future of Work–with Career Maps and the Career Map Collective
+Unlocking the Future of Work - with Career Maps

-How can the Career Maps Collective connect workers and growing industries?
+How can Career Maps connect workers and growing industries?

 At WhereWeGo, we believe that clear, accessible career pathways are the foundation of a thriving workforce.
 Too often, workers navigate the labor market without reliable guidance on how to advance, transition, or break into emerging industries.
 Employers, educators, and policymakers struggle to align training opportunities with workforce needs.
-That’s why we’re launching the Career Map Collective (CMC)—a new initiative to map out real, data-driven career pathways that empower both workers and employers.
+That’s why we’re launching our Career Map work -- a new initiative to map out real, data-driven career pathways that empower both workers and employers.

 What Are Career Maps?